SOC 2 Report: Building Trust Through Compliance

 Section 3: System Description

-This section is a must-read and describes the system(s), scope & requirements, components, controls, and other systems information.
+This section of the audit report is a must-read and describes the system(s), scope & requirements, components, controls, and other systems information.
 Control activities (policies and procedures) get detailed in this section alongside information and communication systems, monitoring and risk assessments.

 Section 4: Applicable Trust Services Criteria and Related Controls, Tests of Controls, and Results of Tests